modlfo/VultModules/README.md

 ## Donate

-I dedicate many hours to the development of these plugins and related projects, like [Vult](http://modlfo.github.io/vult/).
-If you enjoy this, I would feel really happy if you make a contribution in the following link: [DONATE](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RRMY2QPYEZT2S)
+I've dedicated many hours developing these plugins and related projects like [Vult](http://modlfo.github.io/vult/).
+If you enjoy this, I would feel really happy if you make a contribution to the following link: [DONATE](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RRMY2QPYEZT2S)

 ## Use